 Shortly after the new structure was opened, the library embarked upon a new venture.
 The first branches of the library in the various public and parochial schools of Sanford were established in 1938.
 Within three years, all schools had been offered this service, and most had accepted it.
 By 1968, when these branches were discontinued, the total school circulation had reached almost one million transactions.

 The Carpentier Branch Library opened in 1950 to better serve the needs of the residents of the east side of Sanford.
 The facility, first located in the field house at Carpentier Park, was moved to a store-front at the corner of North Avenue and High Street in 1963.
 Due to budget cuts, the Carpentier Branch Library closed its doors forever on August 1, 1991.

 Over the years the use of the library increased, along with the number of books and materials housed upon its shelves.
 On May 16, 1976, a major two story addition was dedicated.
 Constructed with town funds, it contained a children’s room, a multi-purpose section, and a combination reference and non-fiction area.

 The library's handicapped accessibility took a giant step forward in 2004 with the construction of an elevator, funded by a Community Block Development Grant and several local foundations.
 This improvement greatly enhanced the library's utility as a site for meetings, programs, and voting.

-In 2011 the library made major improvements in energy efficiency.
-The original fuel-oil furnace, and the wall-mounted air conditioners (ca. 1995) were becoming decrepit.
-They were replaced with a geothermal HVAC system, and insulation was added or upgraded throughout the building.
-Funding for these projects was provided by the library's endowment funds along with grants from Efficiency Maine and the Stephen and Tabitha King Foundation.
+In 2011 the library made major improvements in energy efficiency with the installation of a geothermal HVAC system.
+Also, insulation was added or upgraded throughout the building.
+Funding for these projects was provided by the library's endowments, along with grants from Efficiency Maine and the Stephen and Tabitha King Foundation.